rogerpadilla/prouter/README.md

     const people = await personService.find();
     const html = PersonListCmp(people);
     document.querySelector('.router-outlet') = html;
-    // pass control to the next middleware function next();
+    // and pass control to the next middleware function next();
   })
   .use('(.*)', (req, resp) => {
     // do some (generic) stuff...
-    // end the request-response cycle
+    // and end the request-response cycle
     resp.end();
   });